camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

   .execute();
 ```

-Or the process instances can be selected by a process instance query.
+or the process instances can be selected by a process instance query:

 ```Java
 MigrationPlan migrationPlan = ...;